Skip to main content

 2. Contact details of the organising team are made available.

-3. Communications with people not on the event are left to each individual.
+3. Communications with people not at the event are left to each individual.

-4. Organisers have contact details of the County Commissioner.
+4. Organisers have contact details of the County Lead Volunteer.
 They also keep a centralised record of those who have turned up at the event along with their next of kin details.

 1. The caving team holds details (including next of kin) for all their members which they take on each event.
 They have mobile phones with them and there is a phone at the bunkhouse where they are staying.